Calogera Chiarello's Ancestors

 Vito Pumilia was born on the morning of October 31, 1710, and baptized the next day as Vito Calogero, in the mother church parish of Sciacca, Agrigento, Sicilia, Italy, the son of Domenica Modica and her husband Francesco Pumilia.
 (Mouse over and click on his Latin baptism image upper right to enlarge in a new window/tab.)
 He was listed as 4 years old on his father’s 1714 Rivelo (tax record), pictured in his parents’s bio below.

 On December 25th, 26th, and 27th, of 1728, banns were read in church for Vito to marry Maria Ciulla.
 She was born in Sciacca on October 14, 1712, and baptized that same day also in the mother church parish there as Maria Rosa, the daughter of Angela Tigano and her husband Stefano Ciulla.
-(Mouse over and click on her Latin baptism image lower right to enlarge in a new window/tab.)
-Vito and Maria were married at the mother church in Sciacca on January 8, 1729.
+(Mouse over and click on her Latin baptism image middle right to enlarge in a new window/tab.)
+Eighteen year-old Vito and 16 year-old Maria were married at the mother church in Sciacca on January 8, 1729.
 (Mouse over and click on their Latin marriage record image upper left to enlarge in a new window/tab.)

 There is an undated 1747 Sciacca Rivelo for this family.
-(Mouse over and click on their 1747 Rivelo record image lower left to enlarge in a new window or tab.)
-On it, his mother’s name is listed correctly as Domenica, but his father is listed as Calogero, which is his father’s given baptism name (see his bio).Vito is listed as being 36, calculating his birth to the year 1711.
+(Mouse over and click on their 1747 Rivelo record image middle left to enlarge in a new window or tab.)
+On it, Vito’s mother’s name is listed correctly as Domenica, but his father is listed as Calogero, which is his father’s given baptism name (see his bio).
+Vito is listed as being 36, which was about his age at this time.
 Only Maria’s given name is listed as his wife.
-The children are listed in the following order — eldest son Calogero, 16 years old, making his birth year 1731, is probably named after the St Calogero, who was the healer Black Saint of the region and is much venerated by the people; then comes ancestor Francesco, 13 years old, who is named after Vito’s father; another son Stefano, named after his mother’s father, is 9 years old, with a calculated birth year of 1738; and lastly a daughter, Domenica, who is named after Vito’s mother.
-There isn’t much written on the document, so it would seem they didn’t own much.
+The children are listed with correct ages in the following order — eldest son Calogero, ancestor Francesco, Stefano and lastly Domenica.
+There isn’t much written on the document, so it would seem they didn’t own much taxable property.

 ~< Back to Chart >~